-Actuarial method Entry Age, Level Percent of Pay method

-Discount rate 2.27%

-Healthcare trend Ranged from 6.50% in 2021 to 4.50% in 2029

-Mortality PubGH-2010 Mortality tables with generational mortality improvement using Scale MP-2020 service

-Ranged from 34.5% for 0 years of service to .8% for 29+ years of valuations for MERS, MPERS, and FRS.
+Actuarial method Entry Age, Level Percent of Pay method Discount rate 2.27% Healthcare trend Ranged from 6.50% in 2021 to 4.50% in 2029 Mortality PubGH-2010 Mortality tables with generational mortality improvement using Scale MP-2020 Turnover Ranged from 34.5% for 0 years of service to .8% for 29+ years of service Retirement rates Based on a combination of the retirement rates, DROP entry rates, and DROP participation periods assumed in the pension plan valuations for MERS, MPERS, and FRS.
 A factor or .75 was applied to the pension rates to account for recent experience.
+Salary increase 3.50% including inflation Inflation rate 2.50%